There are 6 phases of a building project. The Lincoln School project is currently in the “Construction Documents” phase.

 Construction Costs = Materials + Labor utilized in the renovation/construction of a building.

-Total Project Costs = Construction Costs + Architectural and Engineering Fees; Other Professional Fees; Fixtures, Furniture & Equipment (FF&E).
-This encompasses every aspect of the project.
+Total Project Costs = Construction Costs + Architectural and Engineering Fees + other Professional Fees + Fixtures, Furniture & Equipment + contingencies.

 EUI = Energy Use Intensity.
 It is the total amount of energy consumed by the building divided by the total number of square feet.
-The current building has an EUI of 65.
-An EUI in the low 20’s is considered a good target for New England.
-A building is “net zero” if enough electric generation (i.e. solar panels, wind power) is added to offset the amount of energy consumed.
+The current building has an EUI of about 65.
+The renovated building will have and EUI of around 23, which is considered excellent in New England.
+Achieving this EUI and adding PV panels to the building and over the parking lots will make the school Net Zero.

 - The current 3rd grade will start middle school (grade 5) in the renovated Brooks end of the building.

 - Somewhere between the ages of 1 and 4!
 Students who will be ready for Kindergarten (or starting preschool in the Lincoln Public Schools) in the Fall of 2022 will spend their entire time in the newly-renovated school!